Aviation in Indonesia: Airports

 As of 2013, there are 673 airports in Indonesia, ranging from grand international airports to modest unpaved airstrips on remote islands or inland interior areas located throughout the archipelago.
 In November 2011, Indonesia had more than 230 conventional airports, most of them operated by Transportation Ministry technical operation units and state-owned PT Angkasa Pura I & II.
 Major airports are managed by Angkasa Pura; Angkasa Pura I operates 13 airports in Eastern Indonesia, while Angkasa Pura II operates 13 airports in Western Indonesia.
 After the 2000 aviation deregulation, Indonesian airports endured a surge of passengers, especially catalyzed by the advent of low-cost carriers.
 According to the Indonesian Transportation Ministry, 9 of the 13 airports managed by PT Angkasa Pura I have exceeded their passenger capacity.

 Jakarta's Soekarno–Hatta International Airport serves as the country's main air transportation hub as well as the nation's busiest.
 Since 2010, it has become the busiest airport in Southeast Asia, surpassing Suvarnabhumi and Changi airports.
 In May 2014, it became the eighth busiest airport in the world with 62.1 million passengers.
 It is also the busiest airport in the Southern Hemisphere.
 In October 2015, the airport is named as Asia's largest megahub, and ranked the 17th most-connected airport in the world.

 Next to Soekarno-Hatta, the top five busiest airports in Indonesia which serve as the nation's regional hubs are Juanda (Surabaya), Ngurah Rai (Bali), Sultan Hasanuddin (Makassar), and Kualanamu (Medan).

 The surge of air travellers, catalyzed by low-cost carriers and the rise of air-transport demands among Indonesia's rising middle class, has put intense stress on Indonesia's aging airports.
-Nevertheless, there has been some efforts to improve and upgrade airport facilities, such as the construction of Medan's brand-new Kualanamu International Airport to replace the overwhelmed, aging, and accident-prone Polonia Airport.
+Nevertheless, there have been some efforts to improve and upgrade airport facilities, such as the construction of Medan's brand-new Kualanamu International Airport to replace the overwhelmed, aging, and accident-prone Polonia Airport.
 Other newly built airports include Lombok Airport, replacing the old Selaparang Airport in Lombok; and Minangkabau Airport, replacing the old Tabing Airport in Padang.
 Existing airports that have undergone massive expansion and upgrades include Ngurah Rai Airport in Bali, Juanda Airport in Surabaya, and Sultan Hasanuddin Airport in Makassar.
 There are plans to build a second Bali airport in Kubu Tambahan near Singaraja, northern Bali, a new larger airport in Kulon Progo near Yogyakarta to replace the crowded and overwhelmed Adisutjipto Airport, and Kertajati Airport in Kertajati, Majalengka, to replace Bandung's Husein Sastranegara Airport and also to serve the vicinity of Cirebon.

 To improve transportation interconnectivity, the government has built railways connecting airports all over Indonesia with nearby city centers.
 Currently, only 5 of Indonesian airports have a railway connection to the city center, mostly operated by Railink.
 They are Kuala Namu, Adisutjipto, Soekarno–Hatta Padang and Palembang airports.
 While airport railways are currently under construction in Surakarta.